abington/SDO-Pattern/README.md

  we just change the validator (if necessary, see below).
 Change the endpoint; we change the transport.
 Want to change the way you represent the data internally; change the mapper.

-On Mappers, consider using the [Builder Pattern](https://github.com/chippyash/Builder-Pattern) if you need to create complex data structures.
+On Mappers, consider using the [Assembly Builder](https://github.com/chippyash/Assembly-Builder) or [Builder Pattern](https://github.com/chippyash/Builder-Pattern) if you need to create complex data structures.

 On Validators, code defensively.
 Validate only what you expect to use and ignore the rest.
 That way, when they change the